WalkingTW/WalkingTW/README.md

 Diagnosed with multiple disorders ; Level 2 ASD, Anxiety, Depression, OCD, Auto-cannibalism, PTSD, Dyslexia, Tics   + medically reconised / possible disorders (middle of diagnosing)  ; BPD, OSDD/DID, Epilepsy

+👽 Names I go by!!
+Usually friends from this account call me TW, so that's what you can call me!!

 ୧‿̩͙ ˖︵ ꕀ⠀ ♱⠀ ꕀ ︵˖ ‿̩͙୨

 . . . . . . . . Èþïk Lï§† . . . . . . . .